simon-mo/event_metrics/README.md

   - Scalers: last, min, max, mean, count, sum
   - Buckets for histogram
   - Percentiles for summary
-  - Array and imestamps for native python wranging
+  - Array and timestamps for native python wrangling
 - Metrics can be labeled with arbitrary key value pair and querying supports multidimensional label matching.

-The following features are work in progress

-- [ ] Prometheus exporter
-- [ ] Altair based plotting dashboard

 ### Install